buzdugan/hiscox/README.md

 # Steps to Replicate the Project
 - Setup the Cloud Environment
 - Setup the Local Environment
+- Run the Training
+- Run the Scoring

 ## Setup the Cloud Environment
 First, create a [free AWS account](https://aws.amazon.com/free/) if you don't already have one.